kevinschaul/depict/README.md

 With depict, charts based on living data can be rendered into flat images at regular intervals, no human interaction required.
 Think jobs numbers, congressional votes, etc.

+## Features

+- Include an extra css file before rendering, useful for hiding UI components that don't make sense for static images

 ## Installation

 Depict requires [CasperJS](http://docs.casperjs.org/en/latest/installation.html), which can be installed on OS X via [Homebrew](http://brew.sh/).